commerceblock/mercury/doc/merc_blind.md

 The central rule of locktime based statechains is that the server ensures that the current owner has the closest locktime backup transaction, and that no other transactions have been co-signed outside of the strictly decrementing sequence.
 Therefore the server would have to verify the tx details of locktime of everything it co-signed.

-In the blinded protocol, the server cannot verify what it signs, but can only HOW MANY unique signatures it has generated for a specific shared key, and it will return this number when queried by a wallet.
+In the blinded protocol, the server cannot verify what it signs, but can only state HOW MANY unique signatures it has generated for a specific shared key, and it will return this number when queried by a wallet.
 The wallet will then have to check that every single previous backup transaction signed has been correctly decremented, AND that the total number of value backup transactions it has verified matches the number of signatures the server has co-generated.
 This will then enable a receiving wallet to verify that no other valid transactions spending the statecoin output exist (given it trusts the server to return the correct number of signatures).

 When it comes to withdrawal, the server can no longer verify that any fee has been added to the withdrawal transaction, and the wallet can just create any transaction it wants to end the chain.
 In this case, any fee collected by the SE must be done separately to the statecoin transactions (and can be required on deposit, before the keygen process is enabled).

+### Keyshare publication

+The server no longer has the TxIDs of individual statecoins along with the user proof keys that it can compile into a sparse Merkle tree for publication.
+Instead, it takes each of the current public key shares for each coin (`S1` etc.) and generates a SMT with each as a leaf key.
+This is then updated with each new coin or coin ownership change.

+To verify the uniqueness of the ownership of the shared public key, the current owner then derives the full shared public key from this commitment and their or key share (`P = o1.(s1.G)`) and verifies it against the coin.